pull-fiction/make-crops-not-war/index.md

 <iframe class="plot" src="assets/plots/beirut-population.html"></iframe>

-There is a clear change in trend during the years of the civil war as the upward trend completely stops and even decreases during the second half of the war.
+There is a clear change in trend during the years of the civil war, as the upward trend completely stops and even decreases during the second half of the war.
 The return to normal levels of growth directly after the war strongly indicates that the conflict was responsible for this shift in trends.

-The following map displays the percentage of **buildings erected** that were erected during the years of the war [^6].
-This data was taken in 2007??.
+The following map displays the percentage of buildings in 1996 that had been erected during the war period, in each region [^6].

 <iframe class="plot_map" src="assets/plots/map-infra-leb2.html"></iframe>

-Clearly, rural areas stand out, with percentages of new buildings reaching up to 52%, suggesting the **need of infrastructure for the growing population of these areas**.
+Clearly, rural areas stand out, with percentages of buildings dating back to war time reaching up to 52%, suggesting the **need of infrastructure for the growing population of these areas**.

 Moreover, according to the *CIA World Factbook* [^7], in 2012 there were still 76,000 people internally displaced, due to the Civil War.